 The accounts of the Company are completed on the same financial year basis as the CFA and accounting policies are aligned.
 The accounts of the Company are not yet available.
-It is considered that the interests in Forge Health are not presented.
+It is considered that the interests in Forge Health members of staff but instead uses the CFA's staff Limited are not material therefore group accounts are not presented.